morsimha/rent-review-reveal/README.md

-# Rent Review Reveal
+# Rent Master

 ## Project Description & Purpose

-Rent Review Reveal is a web application designed to help renters make informed decisions about apartments.
+Rent Master is a web application designed to help renters make informed decisions about apartments.
 It provides apartment reviews, ratings, and advice using a combination of user input and AI-powered analysis.
 The app aims to demystify the rental process, offering insights into apartment quality, neighborhood, and value, so users can rent with confidence.

 Key features include:
 - Apartment search and comparison